Almaz192/Projece_Algo/README.md

 - SEST-2-22
 ## Theme
 - Realization of console Blocknote using LinkedList in C#

-This is console app by typing 1,2,3,4,5 you can Add,Edit,Delete,Display,Exit your Note, also you can choose any note that you want to see.
-Teamwork Evaluation:
+## TeamWork Evaluation
 Azim's work:
 Offered an idea.
 Made a LinkedList implementation in code.
+Also design the READ.me file

 Almaz's work:
 Implemented class Program.